tcmulder/zen-build/README.md

 ### The ``gulp js-foo`` Command
 You can add any number of JavaScript objects for processing in the ``zen-config.js`` file.
 In general, it is best to format these like ``scripts-src`` to compile to ``scripts.min.js``, ``nav-src`` to compile to ``nav.min.js``, and so on to keep everything organized alphabetically.
 You will link to the ``foo.min.js`` files in your theme.

-The ``gulp js-foo`` command will run [gulp-jshint](https://www.npmjs.org/package/gulp-jshint) to lint your JavaScript for the ``foo`` object in the ``zen-config.js`` file.
-The hints will output on the command line to help you keep your code clean.
-It will then run [gulp-uglifyjs](https://www.npmjs.org/package/gulp-uglifyjs) (not gulp-uglify) which will concatenate JavaScript files, uglify them, and output a single minified file.
+The ``gulp js-foo`` command will run [gulp-uglifyjs](https://www.npmjs.org/package/gulp-uglifyjs) (not gulp-uglify) which will concatenate JavaScript files, uglify them, and output a single minified file.
 It will also output a sourcemap file so your dev tool can match the compiled script to the original files.

 ### The ``gulp svg-foo`` Command